robdrimmie/imtg/docs/math.md

 for scoring. values are multiplied throughout.
 1 is neutral because it doesn't change the value.
 0 is bad because it is extreme.
 There are no negatives and no upper limit.

+## from percentage to score
+in Modifiers.js@convertPercentageToScore

+most of the time just send in the percent, that is the typical 50% = 1.0 behaviour. but the setpoint can change, with the example I've been using a lot being a setpoint of 90 spreads 1-90 across 0.0 - 0.9999..., and 91 - 100 across [1.1, 1.2, .., 1.9, 2.0]

+it's a graph, two lines with different slops at the set point.

+it might be possible to generalize into an arbitrary number of set points to make a variety of interesting curves for future tasks

 ## Challenges

 Express "higher energy = higher desire to adventure"